 Secondly, being anxious that you’re not saved will not make you unsaved, but it will rob you of the blessings and benefits of knowing God’s peace and joy in your life.

 One thing to always remember is that your salvation is not primarily about you; it’s about Jesus.
 It’s not about your strength and ability, it’s about His.
+That’s what the Bible means by ‘the wisdom of salvation through simple faith in Christ Jesus’ 2 Timothy 3:15.
 Your question shouldn’t be, ‘Am I saved?’, it should be ‘Is Jesus able to save me?’
 And if the answer is ‘yes’, (and it most certainly is, “For everyone who calls on the name of the Lord will be saved” Romans 8:13), then your fear is flawed, there is no question that Jesus, if you want Him to be, is your Saviour.

 The Unpardonable Sin